Spectra FX Solutions LLP

 Liquidity

-As with regard to its own fund’s requirement, this is due to the consistent growth in the firm’s revenue over the past year and the anticipated further growth in the upcoming year too.
+Similarly to the own fund’s requirement, this is due to the consistent growth in the revenue of the firm over the past year and the anticipated further growth in the upcoming year too.

-Due to the nature of the business, whereby the only test of liquidity is a lack of ability to meet the own funds requirement, the Contingency Funding Plan should never be utilized.
+Due to the nature of the business, whereby the only test of liquidity is a lack of ability to meet the own funds requirement, the Contingency Funding Plan is not expected to be utilised under normal operating conditions.
 The CFP is reviewed annually and is approved by the board.
 However, should Spectra be in requirement of further funds, this could be provided by the partners, or this would be provided by the liquid assets in the firm If this was not forthcoming, Spectra would have sufficient funds within the capital requirement to perform an orderly closure/wind-down.

-The liquidity risk within Spectra would not pose a risk to the market as all positions are matched and given up.
+The liquidity risk within Spectra is not considered to pose a material risk to the market as all positions are matched and given up.

 Risk Management Structure

-Risk appetite is an articulation of the risk Spectra is prepared to accept in pursuit of its strategy, duly set and monitored by the director and managers and integrated into its strategy and business plan.
-The director and managers of Spectra accept that risk is inherent in any business and the Board has determined that their appetite for risk is as follows:
+Risk appetite represents the level and type of risk that Spectra is willing to accept in pursuit of its strategic objectives.
+It is set and monitored by senior management and is fully integrated into the firm’s strategy and business planning.
+Senior management recognises that risk is inherent in all business activity, and has defined the firm’s appetite for risk as follows:

-The Board’s overall appetite for risk is such that in total the capital resources required to cover these risks do not exceed the Fixed Overhead Requirement.
-The final decision on any new risk is determined by the partners and this includes new clients, products, trade limits.
+The Board’s overall appetite for risk is such that in total the capital resources required to cover these risks do not exceed the K-Factor Requirement.
+The final decision on any new risk is determined and this includes new clients, products, trade limits.
 The risk appetite for the group sits in the low to medium impact and rare to unlikely section of the matrix.

-Information on the risks the firm faces and how it manages them is gathered by the working party by reviewing company records, including financial statements and control documents.
+Information on the risks the firm faces and how it manages them is gathered by reviewing company records, including financial statements and control documents.
 The management of the company are regularly updated with the financial position of the firm and are involved in the day-to-day running of the business.
 Monthly balance sheets and P&L is sent to the management as well as liquidity report.

 Governance Arrangements